Light Drama

 This large contemporary abstract painting is by Otto Rogers.

-Internationally celebrated as an important artist, the distinctive paintings of Otto Rogers hang in the National Gallery of Canada among other notable collections.
 Rogers was known for his uniquely bold form, rich colour palette and particularly for his masterful use of light.
 This large composition features organic and graphic shapes in earthy tones illuminated by a band of bright white and light gray at the top of the canvas.
 Black elements add dramatic contrast.
 Rogers grew up on the Saskatchewan prairies—affectionately referred to as ‘big sky’ country.
 The memory of that dynamic landscape bathed in light is recalled in many of his paintings.

-“I came to the conclusion that obviously the most important element was light…Without light you have nothing…no colour, no texture, no definition, no form.”
+“I came to the conclusion that obviously the most important element was light…Without light, you have nothing…no colour, no texture, no definition, no form.”
 Otto Rogers

 “He stands apart from much of Canadian abstract art, in which colourists working with a high-keyed palette so often held the lion’s share of critical attention.
 This preoccupation with shifts in values reflects Rogers’s love of light.
 It is tempting to credit that love merely to the vast, sunlit expanse of the prairies he was raised on.
 But light has a special meaning for him beyond that.
 He associates it with knowledge and wisdom, in part because of his Baha’i faith.”
+Ken Carpenter, Professor of Art History, York University